mhmohona/60daysofudacity/README.md

 **Progress:**

-*A line for me: Dont you think you should work harder, Mohona?*
+Motivation of the day: *Dont you think you should work harder, Mohona?*

 ### Day 9: July 9, 2019: